Opentrons/opentrons/api/docs/source/v2/new_complex_commands.rst

     Dispensing 100.0 uL into well A2 in "1"
     Dropping tip well A1 in "12"

-Disposal Volume
+disposal_volume
 ---------------

 When dispensing multiple times from the same tip, it is recommended to aspirate an extra amount of liquid to be disposed of after distributing.
 This added ``disposal_vol`` can be set as an optional argument.

-There is a default disposal volume (equal to the pipette's minimum volume), which will be blown out at the trash after the dispenses.
+There is a default disposal volume (equal to the pipette's minimum volume :ref:`Defaults`), which will be blown out at the trash after the dispenses.

 .. code-block:: python